cyberphone/doc/payments/review-secure-payment-confirmation.md

 advanced security solutions like FIDO.
 Unfortunately this heritage also comes with a number of significant shortcomings:
 - Awkward UX where users have to *type card data* for each purchase since there is no wallet ("Card Not Present" using 3DS terminology).
 - Departs from established *privacy by design principles* by requiring users handing over GUIDs (card numbers) to *third-parties* (merchants).
-BTW, *merchants do not need card numbers*, they need assurances that they actually will be paid which only can be provided by banks and similar.
+However, *merchants do not need card numbers*, they need assurances that they actually will be paid which only can be provided by banks and similar.
 - Limited to card networks although many countries have been quite successful enabling account-to-account payments.
 - No support for PoS payments.
 Google/W3C seem to be fairly alone pushing on-line-only payment systems as can be seen in this recent study: https://www.arkwright.de/wp-content/uploads/2021/08/ARKWRIGHT-EUROPEAN-MOBILE-PAYMENT.pdf.